-From Brittany on September 27th, 2011 in Kitchen Remodel
+From Dean Dowd on September 27, 2011 in Kitchen Remodel

 Remodeling your kitchen will make your life at home more enjoyable, more comfortable and more convenient – once it’s completed.
 In the interim, expect some disruption to your everyday routine.
 Getting that kitchen of your dreams can require a substantial investment, too.
 With a few savvy tips and some planning, a kitchen remodel on a smaller scale can be completed in less time and with less money.